avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

 You may log something into the test logs using the methods in :mod:`avocado.Test.log` class attributes.
 Consider the example::

-    class output_test(Test):
+    class OutputTest(Test):

         def test(self):
-            self.log.info('This goes to the log and it is only informational') self.log.warn('Oh, something unexpected, non-critical happened, '
+            self.log.info("This goes to the log and it is only informational") self.log.warn("Oh, something unexpected, non-critical happened, "
-                          'but we can continue.')
+                          "but we can continue.")
-            self.log.error('Describe the error here and don't forget to raise ' 'an exception yourself.
-Writing to self.log.error ' 'won't do that for you.')
+            self.log.error("Describe the error here and don't forget to raise " "an exception yourself.
+Writing to self.log.error " "won't do that for you.")
-            self.log.debug('Everybody look, I had a good lunch today...')
+            self.log.debug("Everybody look, I had a good lunch today...")

 If you need to write directly to the test stdout and stderr streams, Avocado makes two preconfigured loggers available for that purpose,